AayushKulkarni36/Semantic-Communication-Scorer/LOCAL_DEPLOYMENT.md

 Ensure you are in the project root directory and the `venv` folder exists before activation.

-## Testing the Application
+### Testing the Application

-### Sample Transcript

-Use the following transcript to test the application:
+Use the following sample transcript to test the application:

 ```
-Good morning everyone.
-I'm excited to introduce myself.
-My name is Sarah and I am 14 years old.
-I study at Riverside High School in grade 9.
-I live with my wonderful family including my parents and my younger sister.

-In my free time, I enjoy reading books and playing basketball.
-These hobbies keep me active and help me learn new things.
-My family is special because we always support each other in everything we do.

-My goal is to become a scientist in the future.
-I want to explore new discoveries and make a positive impact on the world.
+Hello everyone, myself Muskan, studying in class 8th B section from Christ Public School.
+I am 13 years old.
+I live with my family.
+There are 3 people in my family, me, my mother and my father.
+One special thing about my family is that they are very kind hearted to everyone and soft spoken.
+One thing I really enjoy is play, playing cricket and taking wickets.
+A fun fact about me is that I see in mirror and talk by myself.
+One thing people don't know about me is that I once stole a toy from one of my cousin.
+My favorite subject is science because it is very interesting.
+Through science I can explore the whole world and make the discoveries and improve the lives of others.
 Thank you for listening.
 ```

-**Duration:** 120 seconds

-### Expected Output

-**Overall Score:** 86/100
+**Expected Score:** 86/100

 **Breakdown:**

-- Content Structure: 35/40
+- Content & Structure: 34/40
 - Speech Rate: 10/10
-- Language & Grammar: 18/20
+- Language & Grammar: 12/20
-- Clarity: 12/15
+- Clarity: 15/15
-- Engagement: 11/15
+- Engagement: 15/15

-## Stopping the Application

-Press `Ctrl+C` in the terminal where the Flask server is running to stop the application gracefully.

-## Additional Notes
+### Performance Notes

 **First request delay:**